kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ```

 Below is an example ResourceGroup that the cluster admin could define that
-prevents the usage of `7g.40gb` paritions and puts a tighter quota on `4g.20gb`
+prevents the usage of `7g.40gb` partitions by not listing them in the covered-resources
-partitions than would be implied by the `accelerator-memory` quota:
+and puts a tighter quota on `4g.20gb` partitions than would be implied by the `accelerator-memory` quota:
 ```yaml
   - coveredResources: ["cpu", "memory", "example.com/accelerator-memory"]
     flavors: